-Questions often arise in class about specific lifestyle issues ("standards" as they have sometimes been called).
+Questions often arise in class about specific lifestyle choices ("standards" as they have sometimes been called).

-College students struggle with deciding how to make decisions that will enhance rathern than weaken their commitment to a holy life.
-Questions come up such as "Where in the Bible does it say it's a sin to drink beer?"
+College students struggle with deciding how to decide what behaviors would weaken their commitment to a holy life rather than enhance it.
+I have fielded questions such as "Where in the Bible does it say it's a sin to drink beer?"

 I like the advice John Wesley's mother gave him on how Christians can decide what habits and lifestyle patterns they should avoid or eliminate.
 Susanna Wesley is often called "the mother of the Methodist movement."
 When her son John was 22 years old, she him wrote a letter in which she said: